This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 - Visit the Dubai Police station in person.

-- Make a phone call or enquire through mail.
+- Make a phone call or enquire through the mail.
 The call center operator will require your passport number in addition to other information.
 Residents can call the Amer center in Dubai at 800-5111, which is a toll-free number.
 Callers from abroad can do so at +971-4-313-9999.
-You can also drop a mail enquiry: @dubaipolice.gov.ae
+You can also drop a mail inquiry: @dubaipolice.gov.ae

 - Online travel ban check.
-Below is the step by step on how to check your travel ban online:
+Below is the step-by-step on how to check your travel ban online: